ersheff/null-void/README.md

      - Update the repo with `git pull`.

 ## Prepping the Arduino
-Download the Arduino code from the repo separately at https://github.com/ersheff/null-void and upload to your Arduino (recommended from macOS).
+Download the Arduino code from the repo separately and upload to your Arduino (recommended from macOS).

 ## Running the Pi
 Just plug it in.
 After about 30-40 seconds, the <emph>_main.pd<emph> patch will start automatically.

-Pd patches, Arduino code, and Raspberry Pi setup by Eric Sheffield
-Anna Weisling & Eric Sheffield © 2019

 ### To-dos:
 - Add Anna’s features
 - Add some kind of startup bloop for when the patch launches
 - Remove redundant calibration swipe at boot AND serial connect (if possible)

+Pd patches, Arduino code, and Raspberry Pi setup by Eric Sheffield
+Anna Weisling & Eric Sheffield © 2019